StoneTone/DiscordBotV3/README.md

 OWNER_ID=your_discord_id
 GPT_SECRET=your_gpt_secret_key
 ```

+####Additional Notes

 *-to get your guild id and owner id you need to enable developer mode in discord-*

-Navigate to `src/main/java/com/bot/discordbotv3/cmdmgr` and change the `rolerequest` command options to your roles in your server
+Navigate to `src/main/java/com/bot/discordbotv3/options/RoleOptions` and change the `rolerequest` command options to your roles in your server

+Navigate to `src/main/java/com/bot/discordbotv3/gpt/ChatRequest` and change the system message to configure your own personality to your bot.
+Otherwise, you can leave this blank.

 ## Core Features